-A Study abroad program is a fantastic opportunity for you to study courses at a University in another country for either one semester (around six months) or two (a year).
+A Study Abroad program is a fantastic opportunity for international students to study courses at RMIT University in Melbourne, for either one semester (around six months or two semesters (one year).

 If your university does not have an exchange agreement with RMIT you can still join us in Melbourne for one or two semesters on a Study Abroad program.
 You will be immersed in the RMIT experience by studying alongside full time degree students from across the world.